Shallange/S.H.I.G.S/README.md

 - **Hand Landmarks**
 The image below displays the specific landmarks MediaPipe identifies on a hand.
 Each marked point is crucial for understanding hand movements, enabling the Gesture-Controlled Spotify Player to accurately interpret and respond to gestures.
   ![Hand Landmarks](images/hand-landmarks.png)

+## Understanding Gesture Detection Conditions

+The gesture detection in this project relies on analyzing the positions of hand landmarks identified by MediaPipe.
+These landmarks are represented as coordinates in a three-dimensional space, where each coordinate consists of an x, y, and z value.
+In the code, these coordinates are accessed using indices `[0][1][2]`, corresponding to x, y, and z respectively.

+### Coordinate System
+- **X-coordinate (`[0]`):** Represents the horizontal position of the landmark on the image frame.
+- **Y-coordinate (`[1]`):** Indicates the vertical position of the landmark.
+- **Z-coordinate (`[2]`):** Provides the depth information of the landmark relative to the camera.

+### Gesture Detection Logic
+The gesture detection logic uses these coordinates to determine the relative positions of different landmarks.
+For example:
+- **Thumb Folded:** Identified by comparing the y-coordinate of the thumb tip (`landmarks[4][2]`) with the y-coordinate of its lower joint (`landmarks[3][2]`).
+If the tip's y-coordinate is greater, it indicates a folded thumb.
+- **Palm Orientation:** Determined by comparing the x-coordinates of specific landmarks to determine if the palm is facing up, down, or sideways.

+### Conditions for Specific Gestures
+- **Play Music Gesture:** Detected when the thumb and all other fingers are folded.
+- **Pause Music Gesture:** Identified when the palm's y-coordinate is higher than other landmarks, indicating an open palm facing upwards.
+- **Next and Previous Song Gestures:** Detected based on the orientation of the palm and the back of the hand.

+This approach allows the system to interpret complex hand gestures in real-time, enabling intuitive control over Spotify playback.

 ## Gesture Commands